thiippal/abulafia/README.md

 | `labels` (optional) | Key/value pairs that define the labels shown on the interface and the values stored in the data. |
 | `checkbox` (optional) | A string that defines a text that is shown above the checkbox in the interface. |

-The following example defines a prompt with three labels, two annotation tools and a checkbox.
+The following example defines a prompt, an image segmentation interface with three labels, two annotation tools and a checkbox.

-For the annotation tools, valid values include `rectangle`, `polygon` and `point`.
-Their order defines the order in which they appear in the user interface.
-If no tools are defined, all tools are made available by default.

-If a `checkbox` is added to the user inteface, you must add a variable with the type `boolean` to the output.
-The checkbox can be used to mark images that do not contain any objects to be segmented.
-If selected, the checkbox stores the value `true`, and `false` if the checkpoint is not selected.

 ```yaml
 interface: